kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

     }
 ```
-Well, that was simple enough right ?
+Well, that was simple enough right?
 If not, keep in mind that you can go over the finished code with a debugger, I am sure that will help.

 ### Operator Precedence Parsing (and very cool parsing animation demo)
 I think the most of difficult part of parsing is to get operator precedence parsing right.